Development Review Phases#

 Final Development Plan Review (FDP)#

-If a new land use has been approved, the project plans will need to meet more rules for very technical details.
+If a new land use has been approved, the project plans will need to meet more rules for very technical details, such as engineering standards.

 City staff will check the plans and return edits to the applicant.
 This will happen again and again until the plan meets all the rules.